 about

 The scope is Windows, Active Directory, Linux, and Microsoft 365 security, with detection and validation as first-class parts of every hardening question.
-The audience is working practitioners in SMB and mid-market environments, where the tradeoffs and the tooling look different from the Fortune 500 case studies that dominate the available material.
+The audience is working practitioners in SMB and mid-market environments, where the tradeoffs and the tooling look different from the Fortune 500 case studies that dominate the currently available material.

 This site and the research behind it are personal.
 Nothing here represents the views or work of any employer, client, or organization I am affiliated with.